netdevopsbr/netbox-proxbox/README.md

 It will redirect you to a new page and you just have to wait until the plugin runs through all Proxmox Cluster and create the VMs and CTs in Netbox.

+**OBS:** Due the time it takes to full update the information, your web brouse might show a timeout page (like HTTP Code 504) even though it actually worked.

 ---

 ## Contributing